 The E.O.
-Wilson Biophilia Center has been instilling a love and respect of the outdoors in our students and campers for nearly 10 years now.
-We can’t wait to continue doing so through our first sleepaway experience, Camp Longleaf.
+Wilson Biophilia Center has been instilling a love and respect of the outdoors in our students and campers since 2009.
+We can’t wait to continue doing so through our sleepaway experience, Camp Longleaf.
 Here at camp, your child will be encouraged to step out of their comfort zone, try new things, make lasting friendships, and most importantly – have fun!
 A week spent away from home and familiar routines provides campers with the opportunity to become more independent and confident, all while creating memories that they will be talking about for years to come.

 We can’t wait to see you this summer,